BuildingLogiX/DataLynX/docs/getting-started/connect-to-bdx.md

 - Ensure BasiX mappings are present
 - Make sure polling is active in BACnet networks
-- Verify device discovery is completed
+- Verify metadata refresh from the BDX side is completed
+- Check Licensing is valid and active
+- Check BDX subscriptions status under Manage Agent → Subscriptions

 ---